Vyral/matthew-jaime/_posts/2019-03-26-the-4-costs-buyers-dont-factor-into-a-home-purchase.md

 **4. Immediate costs.** You’ll have to pay for some things right after you move in.
 Expect to have locksmiths replace locks, put down a few hundred dollars for a utility deposit, make fixes around the house, and more.
 Have a rainy day fund and be prepared for these problems as they arise.

-When you’re in the home, be prepared to pay for unexpected and routine maintenance. **Keep a six-month emergency fund**—you don’t want to use your credit cards and become saddled with those high-interest payments.&nbsp;
+When you’re in the home, be prepared to pay for unexpected and routine maintenance. **Keep a six-month emergency fund**—you don’t want to use your credit cards and become saddled with those high-interest payments.

 If you have a suggestion for a future video topic, have any questions, or need more information, feel free to reach out to us.
 We look forward to hearing from you soon.